compute-io/lcg/README.md

 ## Notes

-The module htfrand is a pseudorandom number generator, of the linear congruential type.
-See generally the Wikipedia article on linear congruential generators.
+The module htfrand is a pseudorandom number generator, of the linear congruential type.  *See generally* Wikipedia on linear congruential generators.
 (1)

-Such generators, including htfrand, are of the form
+Such generators, including htfrand, are of the form:

 <pre>
 	X_n+1 = (a * X_n + c) mod m
 </pre>

-Here:
+In htfrand, the constants a, c, and m have the following values:

 <pre>
 a = 16807